Ducky Zero DK2108 Mechanical Keyboard Review

 one has fingers.
 Implementing N-key rollover requires a diode in series

-with each keyswitch, so this feature too was long ago cost-reduced out
+with each keyswitch, and so this feature too was long ago cost-reduced out

 of most keyboards in favor of 2-key rollover.